back

 Only Apply for Credit When Necessary

-The number one rule for avoiding unnecessary inquiries on your credit report is only applying for a new credit card when you need it.
+The number one rule for avoiding unnecessary inquiries on your credit profile is only applying for a new credit card when you need it.
 Don’t take on more credit unless you know you are ready to take on new debt and have a credit score good enough to be approved.
 Utilize pre-approval services to your advantage to be more sure about your qualification before applying for a credit card or loan.

 It is crucial to keep in mind that when you are applying for a new credit card, you are agreeing to take on increased total credit limits, which means you will have significantly more available credit.
 A higher credit limit requires increased responsibility to ensure you do not fall into a debt trap.
 Handling the new debt taken on irresponsibly will just result in further damage to your credit score.